-Transaction value per customer (based on listed price) (1)
+Transaction value per customer (based on listed price)(1)

-(1) Transaction value per customer (based on listed price) is calculated as total value of items sold to customers in a cohort during the month based on listed price divided by the total number of customers from the cohort.
+- (1) Transaction value per customer (based on listed price) is calculated as total value of items sold to customers in a cohort (defined as the new transacting customers during a specific month) during the month based on listed price divided by the total number of customers from the cohort. - (2) M0 refers to the initial calendar month each transacting customer completed his or her first order.

 Transaction value per customer (based on listed price) illustrates our customer engagement level.
 We have observed similar pattern in transaction value per customer (based on listed price) as in customer retention rate.
-The initial decline in transaction value per customer (based on listed price) is because many new transacting customers are attracted to our platform by our free vouchers.
+The initial decline in transaction value per customer (based on listed price) is principally because many new transacting customers are attracted to our platform by our free vouchers.
 In the same calendar month, older cohorts generally had higher transaction value per customer (based on listed price), which demonstrates that our customers tend to spend more with us as they mature.
 As in the case of customer retention rate, we generally experience a seasonal decrease in transaction value per customer (based on listed price) during the Chinese New Year holidays when most office workers go on holiday.